e-sohn/MessageApp/README.md

 - User can create a chatroom based on event
 - User can create, read, update, or delete messages inside chatroom
 - Other users can enter chatroom and read others messages
-- Live chat
+- Users can see who belongs to a chatroom
+- User can see all of the chatrooms they belong to
+- User can delete profile

 ## Post MVP
 - Use API to display events live
+- Live chat
 - User can delete chatroom
-- User can assign roles
+- User can assign roles (different levels of authentication)

 ## List Dependencies
 - Axios